SimVascular/simvascular.github.io-archive/source/documentation/meshing/_meshsimOverview.md

 1. Mesh: This is for basic meshing parameters involving surface and volumetric meshing.
 2. Advanced Mesh Options: This is for advanced meshing techniques like local mesh refinement and boundary layer meshing.
 3. Adapt: This is for anisotropic and isotropic adaptive meshing.
-4. MeshSim Licenses: This is for checking and installing licenses in order to use the commerical package MeshSim.
+4. MeshSim Licenses: This is for checking and installing licenses in order to use the commercial package MeshSim.
 5. DiscreteModel: This is for creating a Discrete Model (.dsm), which MeshSim can then be used to mesh when using the Discrete Kernel.

 ### Mesh Tab